KIS Organics Nutrient Pack FAQ

 Do I need to pH my water?
 What about using RO or dechlorinated water?

-In 99% of instances you do not need to pH or adjust your water prior to watering your plant.
+It's always a good idea to test your water.
+Our soils have good buffering capacity and in many instances you do not need to pH or adjust your water prior to watering your plant.
 You can use tap water, well water, reverse osmosis water or any other water source.
+When using RO water it is best to add a small amount of your original water source back into the water to help assist with buffering.
+If your water is highly alkaline (above 7.4) then it's good to lower the pH.
 Removing the chlorine or chloramine with a charcoal filter would be considered “best practice” but there is enough organic matter in the soil that it is not a requirement.
 We have tested our soil under a variety of water sources, both with and without chlorine.

 What’s the best container size for growing in the soil?
 And how do I re-use the soil?

 Our most successful growers are using raised beds, where the plants have access to much more soil.
 A typical example would be 1 yard of soil under 2 – 1000w HPS lights in a flowering room.
 When it comes time to harvest, you would pull the plants out and shake off any excess soil around the roots.
-You would then re-amend the soil with .5 – 1 nutrient pack, 3-4 gallons of high quality compost, and 2-3 gallons of perlite or pumice.
+You would then re-amend the soil with 0.5-1 nutrient pack, 3-4 gallons of high quality compost, and 2-3 gallons of pumice.
 Keep the soil evenly moist and lightly dig in the ingredients and you can bring new plants into the flowering room 24 hours after harvest.
-This approach has worked for up to 5 years, bringing the “nutrient” cost down to under $50 per yard of soil.
+This approach works for up to 5 years, bringing the “nutrient” cost down to under $50 per yard of soil.

 You can refer to the back of the KIS Nutrient Pack label for topdressing and recycled soil rates as well.